Abhishek4813/recruitment-portel/readme.md

 	no passward directly press login

 ### Database
-Database only contain some job, candidate, and a manager so initiall you will get Empty pages with message try assiginig job/accepting job/rejecting job to view changes.
+Database only contain some job, candidate, and a manager so initiall you will get Empty pages with message.
+Try assiginig job/accepting job/rejecting job to view changes.